-For 24 years, 16 albums and 2600 live shows, Carbon Leaf’s vibrant music continues to be their own story made by their own hands.
+For more than 25 years, Carbon Leaf’s vibrant music continues to be their own story made by their own hands.